Breast Surgery Complications

 - Hematoma/Seroma: Although extremely rare, blood can collect in small cavities.
 This usually happens shortly after surgery.
 The body will take care of small blood collections, but larger collections of blood will need to be drained.

 - Infection: Infection is very uncommon, but can occur within the first six weeks after surgery if proper aftercare instructions aren’t followed.
 If infection does arise, a round of antibiotics may be prescribed.
 In rare cases, the breast implant may require removal and replacement.
+Surgical results will vary from person to person.

 The following is a list of breast surgery complications that, while rarely experienced, can develop after surgery and may require breast revision surgery to remedy: